kilost00/practice/README.md

-# KOKOA PRACTICE 2020
+# KOKOA CLONE PRACTICE

-This is a project for practice of Kokoa-clone.
+This is for practice kokoa clone course:)